GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 ![image](https://user-images.githubusercontent.com/72948843/206273403-457bb0d4-7741-4597-96bb-4855ca468abe.png)

 I did try incognito mode to see if it would improve the performance of the mobile view and unfortunately, it did not.
 With my chrome extensions setup perfectly how I require it, I and not having access to another chrome pc, I decided to just check the performance manually.
-The deployed app performs well in real life tests, and is documented in a section further down in this file.
+The deployed app performs well in real-life tests and is documented in a section further down in this file.

-I am really happy with these results as they demonstrate that the website passed a lot of the criteria of a high standard app.
+I am really happy with these results as they demonstrate that the website passed a lot of the criteria of a high-standard app.

 [Back to Top](<#contents>)
 <br>